georgik/esp32-list-wifi-networks/esp32-s3-rust-embassy/README.md

 - `embassy-executor` for async task execution
 - `embassy-time` for async timers
 - `esp-hal-embassy` for Embassy integration with ESP32-S3
-- `esp-wifi` with Embassy support for WiFi functionality
+- `esp-radio` with Embassy support for WiFi functionality
-- `esp-hal` 1.0.0-beta.1 for hardware abstraction
+- `esp-hal` 1.0.0 for hardware abstraction

 ## Differences from no-std version